 Plan Details for 1d.

-Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: In-building cohorts
+Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above: As much as possible students will stay in their classroom cohort.
+All of our cohorts are under 100 people.